 Problems that can occur with esophagitis include:

 Narrowing of the esophagus

-In about one in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer
+In about 1 in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer

 Preventing and living with esophagitis

 Esophagitis can return if you do not make some changes in the way you live.
-Living with this condition means following your doctor’s recommendations on lifestyle changes and medication use.
+Living with this condition means following your health care provider’s recommendations on lifestyle changes and medication use.

 When to call the health care provider